salvo-rs/website/content/en/book/advanced/custom-path-part.md

 }
 ````

-You only need to register once, and then you can directly match the GUID through the simple writing method such as ``<id:guid>```, which simplifies the writing of the code.
+You only need to register once, and then you can directly match the GUID through the simple writing method as ``<id:guid>```, which simplifies the writing of the code.